We may earn a commission when you click on the affiliate links in this post.

-This Pasta e Fagioli Soup is one of our family’s most favorite cold weather meals.
+This Pasta e Fagioli Soup is one of my family’s most favorite cold weather meals.
 It reminds me of fall leaves, football season, sweaters and cozy fires.
 It’s my top choice at Olive Garden every time we go there to eat, so I decided to find a way to make it at home.
-This copycat recipe tastes exactly like the popular restaurant dish!
+This copycat recipe tastes exactly like what you get at Olive Garden (maybe even better)!

 What is Pasta e Fagioli Soup?